Panoptikum-social/blog.panoptikum.social/_posts/2017-08-21-improvements.markdown

 * And the charts (Top 10 subscribed Podcasts, Top 5 liked Podcasts) now offer their results ex aequo.
 ![Charts](/img/charts.png){:class="img-responsive"}

 Please report further details that you discover that need improvements.
-Mail to <sonja@panoptikum.io> or leave a comment under this post.
+Mail to <sonja@panoptikum.social> or leave a comment under this post.